Blooming Beauties: How to Grow Gorgeous Spring Bulbs in Pots!

 You can plant bulbs in pots or containers for a gorgeous spring display in your garden, on your patio, or back deck!
 It is easy and you get early blooms to enjoy before the rest of your garden wakes up.

-Planting your Spring blooms in pots and containers instead of in the ground has many benefits.
-Today we will talk about how and why you should consider planting your bulbs in pots.
+Planting your Spring blooms in pots and containers instead of the ground has many benefits.
+Today I want to show you how and why you should consider planting your bulbs in pots.

 What bulbs can you plant bulbs in pots?

-With proper care, you can plant just about any bulb in a pot or container.
+Did you know that with proper care, you can plant just about any bulb in a pot or container?

 I must plant my tulips, alliums, Dutch Iris, and Asiatic lilies in pots because I have issues with gophers eating them through the winter.
 The only exception is daffodils, they leave those alone.